By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Eating too much of anything—but especially carbohydrates and fats—can cause you to be sluggish, bloated, and unfocused.
 When eaten in the appropriate amount, however, these same macros have the power to give your brain and body long-lasting energy to get any job done.

-Trail mix clearly has zero portion control, making it extra dangerous.
+Trail mixes may sound like healthy snack ideas, but they clearly has zero portion control, making them extra dangerous.
 As soon as you open the bag, you’re geared up to eat too many fats and carbs.
 Since nuts are very calorically dense, the serving sizes for trail mix are very small to boot–making it even easier to eat too much.

 Another major problem with trail mix is the sugar content.
 Dried fruit has almost double that of fresh fruit, which wouldn’t give you lasting energy.
 Because of how hard it is to portion control, and how high its sugar content is, trail mix should be avoided.
 It ends up being a severe nutritional compromise that isn’t worth the risk.